Vitalii Guzeev

 Definitions

-\(F\) is called a covariant functor or functor if the following diagram commutes:
+\(F\) is called a covariant functor or functor if the following holds:

-or a contravariant functor if the following diagram commutes:
+Or a contravariant functor if the following holds:

 Here are several useful definitions: